SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 It is not the rasterizer.
 It is the object that makes the public drawing model coherent.

+Most callers reach that model through `IImageProcessingContext.Paint(...)`, while lower-level code can also create a canvas directly with the `CreateCanvas(...)` extension methods.

 ### Batcher

 `DrawingCanvasBatcher<TPixel>` is the deferred command queue.
 It stores pending `CompositionCommand` values, prepares them during flush, builds a `CompositionScene`, and calls `IDrawingBackend.FlushCompositions(...)`.